 - Type your admin password when asked.

-Then, you can use the Reinstall macOS Big Sur utility to finish the macOS reinstallation on your M1 Mac.
+Then, you'll see the utilities in macOS Recovery mode as the above picture shows.
+You can use the Reinstall macOS Big Sur utility to finish the macOS Big Sur reinstallation on your M1 Mac.

-With this approach, your personal data will remain on your PC after macOS reinstalling as long as you won't erase the data.
+With this approach, your personal data will remain on your computer after macOS reinstalling as long as you won't erase the data.

 How to avoid macOS reinstallation errors on M1 Mac

 As the reinstallation process may occur some errors, macOS Big Sur won't resintall on M1 Mac.
-Hence, you should take care the following guidelines to enssure successful macOS reinstallation:
+Hence, you should take care the following guidelines to enssure successful macOS Big Sur reinstallation: